 Before you have a viewing make sure you do the following:

-- Put away any washing hanging out to dry
+Put away any washing hung out to dry

 4. Keep Interiors Simple